MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 - [Multi] Fixed exception thrown when calling `Kernel.removeConverter()`_.
 - [Multi] Fixed an unexpected ``NullPointerException`` thrown by ``ej.kf.Kernel.<clinit>`` method in some cases.
 - [Multi] Fixed KF watchdogs not triggered correctly when several expire at the same time.
+- Fixed NullPointerException in the skip method of an InputStream returned by the external resource loader.
+- Fixed the behavior of the available, read, skip, mark, reset and close method when one of these methods is called after the input stream has been closed.
+- Fixed the javadoc of the LLEXT_RES_read native function (the buffer passed cannot be null).

 .. _Module.getAllocatedMemory(): https://repository.microej.com/javadoc/microej_5.x/apis/ej/kf/Module.html#getAllocatedMemory--
 .. _Kernel.setReservedMemory(): https://repository.microej.com/javadoc/microej_5.x/apis/ej/kf/Kernel.html#setReservedMemory-long-